 Figure 8: Scaling model for CONUS ephemeral stream network.
 Orange points represent ephemeral streams explicitly associated with hydrography reaches while the green point represents ephemeral stream implicitly represented in our headwater hydrography (see sections 1.4, 3.3, and Fig. S7).

-Figure 7: Using stream order scaling to assess senstivity to the snapping threshold (sections 1.4 and 3.3).
-Green line is the number of hypotetical stream orders necessary to reproduce the field data (analagous to the green point in (Fig. S7).
+Figure 7: Using stream order scaling to assess sensitivity to the snapping threshold (sections 1.4 and 3.3).
+Green line is the number of hypothetical stream orders necessary to reproduce the field data (analogous to the green point in (Fig. S7).
 Purple line is the mean absolute error (MAE) of the Horton law of stream numbers (equation S4).
-MAE should be smallest when the data best match Horton’s laws, indicating that we are not missassinging field data to the wrong rivers.
+MAE should be smallest when the data best match Horton’s laws, indicating that we are not miss-assigning field data to the wrong rivers.